 Introduction

 The Computer Science department at Hobart and William Smith Colleges uses an operating system called Linux on most of its computers.
 If you take a computer science course, you will be given an account on the Linux system.
 You can use your account in the Math/CS computer lab in room Lansing 310.
-The computers in several other of the Colleges' computer labs, including Gulic 208 and the Multimedia Lab in the library, are "dual-boot" machines that can run either Windows or Linux.
-The operation can be selected when the computer is restarted.
-You can also access Linux from Windows with the VNC program.
-You can also consider installing Linux on your own computer.
+The computers in the public computer lab Rosenberg 009 are "dual-boot" machines that can run either Windows or Linux.
+The operating system can be selected when the computer is restarted.
+You can also access Linux from Windows or Mac OS using ssh scp and sftp.

 Linux is a free operating system.
 Both it and most of the programs that run under it can be freely copied, without charge.
-There are free programs for web browsing, for for office applications such as word-processing, and for lots of other things.
+There are various free programs including programs for web browsing, for office applications such as word-processing, and for lots of other things.

 Your files on the computer science network are stored on AFS, a network file system that allows secure access from all the computers in public computer labs, as well as from the math/cs computer lab.